 I’m Erin, and I’m a bunch of things.
 I’m a writer.
 I’m an”unconventional” certified personal trainer.
 I’m a certified nutritional therapist.
 I’m a life coach.
 These are what I do.
 I’m a wife and an American expat living in Glasgow, Scotland.
 I love to blog, exercise, make soups, and spend time with my adorable husband, Luke.
 He’s super cute and Scottish.
 I love when he says ordinary words like carrot because it sounds like “ca-ddot.”

 I started Beets Per Minute when I began working as a certified personal trainer as a place to write about health and fitness and, also, my experience with body dissatisfaction and my (nearly) fifteen-year experience battling an eating disorder.

 Life as an expat can be many things.
 It can be frustrating, sad, hilarious, but mostly exciting.
 People always say, “well, at least, they speak English there” — if you’ve ever been to Glasgow, you know that’s not entirely the case.

 I do get homesick, but I also enjoy living in a new place.
 I bitch about the weather here ALL THE TIME.

 I think all bodies are great, and no matter what your size is, you should own it and take care of it how you see fit.
-Nobody ever became happier with their body by tearing down somebody else’s.
+Nobody ever became happier by tearing down somebody else.